dominicstop/react-native-ios-context-menu/README.md

 | `1.6.2`         | iOS 10 to iOS 15<br>Xcode 12+                                |
 | `1.4`           | iOS 10 to iOS 15<br>Xcode 13+                                |
 | `1.3` and Below | iOS 10 to 14<br>Xcode 12+                                    |

-📝 **Note**: Supports projects targeting iOS 10 but will use the action sheet fallback when running on iOS 12 and older.

 <br><br>